When Your Mind Replays Everything: How I Return to the Present When Anxiety Creeps In

 It doesn’t even need an audience.
 This anxiety is more about how you interpret your life than how others see it.
 And it can turn a beautiful day into something heavy and hard.

-I don’t have to believe the version of the story that anxiety is trying to rewrite.
+But here’s what I’ve learned: I don’t have to believe the version of the story that anxiety is trying to rewrite.

 It’s taken time — years, honestly — but I’ve created a simple process I return to whenever I feel myself slipping out of the present and into the spiral.

-My 3-Step Process for Reclaiming the Present
+A 3-Step Ritual for Coming Back to the Present

-2. Return to Trust
+2. Return to Trust (In Others, and in Yourself)

-3. Shift the Lens with Gratitude
+3. Widen the Lens with Gratitude

 If You Struggle With the Replay Loop…